webgetpics/webgetpics/README.md

 All interactions with webgetpics are done through file system.
 Some commands may take time to apply, you might want to track progress in logs.
-This sections describe how to do some typical operations.
+This section describes how to do some typical operations.

 View logs: `tail -f log/*.log`